 "At that time the Feast of the Dedication took place at Jerusalem.
 It was winter, and Yeshua was walking in the Temple in the colonnade of Solomon."

 (John 10:22-23)

 In Hebrew the word hanukkah means "dedication."
-[Hannukah and Chanukah are common misspellings.
-Chanukkah is a valid alternative.]
+[Hannukah, Chanukkah and Chanukah are common but inaccurate spellings.]